-Superarts is a family run Performance Arts school.
+Superarts began as a family run Performance Arts school.
 Irene and Michael worked tirelessly to build and maintain the reputation of Superarts as a centre of excellence for young people in Central London, and now the Managing Director is their daughter Susan Hayes, with plenty of input still from Irene.
 Susan has a long and solid platform of decades of experience in the industry; agency work, auditions, performance, choreography, international show productions, dance, and working with, teaching, preparing and managing young people.

 Part of our family are Karen Willis, who began her training with Irene at the tender age of 5 years old and who has taught at Superarts, for over 25 years.
-Likewise James Owen studied with Irene & Susan from the age of 6 yrs and has now been teaching for Superarts for over 10 years.
+Likewise James Owen studied with Irene & Susan from the age of 6 yrs and has now been teaching for Superarts for 15 years.
 Both Karen & James have much experience in performance work as well as educational skills.
 Their contribution and support of Superarts is invaluable.

 For the first few years of her teaching career, Irene taught at nearly every hall in Southwark, including Manor Place Baths, which was where Irene attended her own first dance class at the tender age of three.
 She has been dancing a long time!